 Attend a public meeting or meeting held by an advisory body, workgroup, or other committee

-For all rulemakings and some wetland, waterways, and lands projects - the Department will most often hold meetings that begin with an information session, followed by public meeting time that is entirely dedicated to accepting comments from the community.
+For all rulemakings and some wetland, waterways, and lands projects - we will often hold meetings that begin with an information session, followed by public meeting time that is entirely dedicated to accepting spoken comments from the community.

 When called to speak by the meeting facilitator, we recommend beginning with addressing the board or commission (if applicable) and then introduce yourself before sharing your testimony.
 When you are finished, thank the facilitator or board and answer any questions.
 Keep your comments brief (the meeting facilitator will share your alloted time, typically three minutes in length or less), as your allotted time to speak may be limited.